Are Silicone Breast Implants Safe Now?

 The use of smooth silicone gel implants is recommended to avoid the risk of this illness.

-Some patients who have received breast implants have reported a variety of systemic symptoms including joint pain, fatigue, rash, memory loss, and “brain fog” that some patients have called breast implant illness.
-Some patients have reported relief of these symptoms with removal of their implants and surrounding scar tissue capsule, however not all patients may experience improvement in their symptoms.
+Some patients who have received breast implants have reported a variety of systemic symptoms.
+These include joint pain, fatigue, rash, memory loss, and “brain fog.”
+Some patients have called this breast implant illness.
+Some patients have reported relief of these symptoms with removal of their implants and surrounding scar tissue capsule.
+However, not all patients may experience improvement in their symptoms.

 Researchers are working to better understand the possible link between breast implants and these